zognin/tp/docs/DeveloperGuide.md

     1. Test case: `add-oi 1 in/Chi$ken iq/4 iu/whole`
        <br> Expected: No order is edited.
 Error details shown in the result display box.
     1. Test case: `add-oi 1 in/Chicken iq/4 iu/who%le`
        <br> Expected: No order is edited.
 Error details shown in the result display box.
-    1. Test case: `add-oi in/Rice iq/400 iu/g 1`
-       <br> Expected: No order is edited.
-Error details shown in the result display box.
     1. Test case: `add-oi 1 in/Rice iu/g`
        <br> Expected: No order is edited.
 Error details shown in the result display box.